CSC207-UofT/course-project-dj-wepny/README.md

 # CSC207 Project - Personal Health App

 CSC207 Project by DJ WEPNY.
-This project encodes for a Personal Health System that can create a meal plan, output BMI and EER, suggest workout ideas, and calculate risk factors for certain diseases through based on information provided by the user.
+This project encodes for a Personal Health system that can create a meal plan, output BMI and EER, suggest workout ideas, and calculate risk factors for certain diseases through based on information provided by the user.

 ## Table of contents